JewelEdwards/JewelEdwards/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: ejewel558@gmai.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am ampedectrious
+- ⚡ Fun fact: I am ambidextrous

 <!---
 JewelEdwards/JewelEdwards is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.